Kleinrotti/hass-senertec/README.md

 ## About

 With this integration you can integrate the sensors of your senertec heating system into Home Assistant (read-only).
+Only Dachsportal2 ready devices!

 ## Installation

-Requires Home Assistant 2024.10.0 or newer.
+Requires Home Assistant 2025.10.0 or newer.
 You need an account for Senertec Dachsconnect Gen2.

-### Installation through HACS
+### Installation through HACS (recommended)

 If you have not yet installed HACS, go get it at https://hacs.xyz/ and walk through the installation and configuration.